bisq-network/bisq/CONTRIBUTING.md

 ### Honor Git best practice
  - Create a topic branch off master
  - Commit little, commit often
- - Maintain a clean commit history (no merges commits!, use rebase and force-push if necessary)
+ - Maintain a clean commit history (no merge commits!, use rebase and force-push if necessary)
  - Use meaningful commit subjects AND description
    - how did stuff work before you touched it, what has been bad back then
    - how does the stuff work now and why is that better